LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 of each stream.
 The letters “A” and “U” were used only in the pre-trial cues (described below); the target letter was “O” and letters “DEGPV” were non-target items.
-The cue and non-target letters differed from those used in Experiment 1 in order to maintain good discriminability of letters even under the most degraded (10-channel vocoder) condition.
+The cue and non-target letters differed from those used in Experiment 1 in order to maintain good discriminability of cue, target, and non-target letters even under the most degraded (10-channel vocoder) condition.

 Spectral degradation was implemented following a conventional noise vocoding strategy.[@ShannonEtAl1995]  The stimuli were fourth-order bandpass filtered